 29 – In the UK, ‘Sir Ivor’ wins the Derby.

-29 – Manchester United wins football’s European Cup, beating Benfica 4-1.
+29 – Manchester United become the first English club to win the European Cup, beating Portuguese side Benfica 4-1.

 05 – Senator Robert Kennedy (b.
-1925) is shot in the head in Los Angeles after winning California primary.
-His killer is a 24-year-old Jordanian Arab, Sirhan Sirhan, who claims “I did it for my country”.
+1925) is shot in Los Angeles after winning the California primary.
+His killer is a 24-year-old Jordanian Arab, Sirhan Sirhan, who claims, “I did it for my country”.
 It is the first anniversary of the Arab-Israeli six-day war.

 07 – In the UK, Matt Busby receives a knighthood.